 ✅ How to Remove Arsenic from Water

-Once the resin bed is full, this treatment system will flush the bed and remove the arsenic particles in a process called regeneration.
+Once the resin bed has reached capacity, this treatment system will flush the bed and remove the arsenic particles in a process called regeneration.

 Point of use RO systems usually cost between $150 and $400, with some being more expensive than this.
 They can last for more than a decade, but the filters and RO membrane will require changing frequently to maintain the system’s high performance.